 RFC is committed to engaging in an ongoing learning process around privilege, power, inequality and systems of oppression, and using our organizational power to be an agent of positive change.
 As a historically white led organization, RFC is working to lift up the voices and knowledge of BIPOC (Black, Indigenous, and People of Color) farmers, to become a more diverse and equitable organization, and to advance social and racial justice in the food system.

-2. The Program Director works remotely, connecting with other staff via zoom video conferencing, email, messaging, and conference calls.
+● All of RFC’s staff work remotely, connecting with other staff via Zoom video conferencing, email, messaging, and conference calls.
 A good internet connection and phone service are necessary.
 A home office is highly recommended as no office is provided.

-4. Must coordinate monthly schedule and work plan with Executive Director.
+● Must coordinate monthly schedule and work plan with the Executive Director.

 1. Commitment to RFC’s mission

-Please apply by emailing your cover letter and resume as one PDF file to firstname.lastname@example.org with “Changing Hands Program Director” in the subject line.
+Please apply by emailing your cover letter and resume as one PDF file to email@example.com with “Communications & Development Manager” in the subject line.
 Deadline for applications is 5pm on Friday, September 4th.

 In your cover letter please address the following questions and anything else you feel would be helpful to the selection committee:

-1) Why do you want this job and what would you bring or add to this position/organization (lived experience, values, vision)?
+1) Why do you want this job and what would you bring to this position/organization (lived experience, values, vision)?

-3) Describe any experience you may have with farming, food systems, succession planning, land access, and capital access for farmers.
+3) Describe any experience you may have with farming or food systems work.

 Questions about this position?
 Contact firstname.lastname@example.org.